rakshith077-bn/neovim-setup/README.md

 # Nvim theme with Lualine and Nvim-Tree
-This configuration provides a basic, user-friendly setup for `Neovim` with customized `lualine` and `Nvim-Tree`.
-If you're someone new to neovim or vim in general this would be a great starter template to begin your `vim` journey with.
+This configuration provides a basic, user-friendly setup for `Neovim` with customized `lualine` and `Nvim-Tree` for navigation.
+If you're someone new to neovim editor, this would be a great starter template to begin your `vim` journey with.

 ## Features
 - **Ayu Theme**: Uses the Ayu theme - https://github.com/ayu-theme/ayu-vim